Designing Decision

 The focus throughout was:

-4/5 user satisfaction score
+4/5 user satisfaction across tested participants

 Learnings